BumbleB2na/Angular_Tour-of-Heroes_Gulp/README.md

 For now I like using the [Angular quickstart (seed project)](https://github.com/angular/quickstart) for development.
 I'd like to use it as is.
 It already has linting, karma and e2e set up.
 But, the quickstart project does not have any way of generating a dist folder for easily distributing a production build.
 So, this project aims to stay out of the way of the Angular Quickstart 'src' folder when generating a 'dist' folder.
 Hopefully this is resuable and you have my [other project](https://github.com/BumbleB2na/Angular_Tour-of-Heroes) to compare to before this work was done.

 ## Files that were modified:
-- package.json ([old](https://github.com/BumbleB2na/Angular_Tour-of-Heroes/blob/master/tutorial/package.json)) <-- added new scripts for dist build and run with watch (in tutorial directory run `npm run startdist` script).
-There were also additional packages installed and saved to the project as devDependencies that should install when you run `npm start`.
+- [package.json](https://github.com/BumbleB2na/Angular_Tour-of-Heroes_Gulp/blob/master/tutorial/package.json) ([old version for comparison](https://github.com/BumbleB2na/Angular_Tour-of-Heroes/blob/master/tutorial/package.json)) <-- added new scripts for dist build and run with watch (in tutorial directory run `npm run startdist` script).
+The additional scripts are trivial and don't have to be reused but, there were also additional packages installed and saved to the project as devDependencies that should install when you run `npm start`.
+Those packages are needed for gulp.
+For details of those required packages refer to [this tutorial by Colin Eberhardt](http://blog.scottlogic.com/2015/12/24/creating-an-angular-2-build.html).

 ## Files that were created:
-- bs-config.dist.json  <-- used in new package.json script to use 'dist' instead of 'src' folder during prod build
+- [bs-config.dist.json](https://github.com/BumbleB2na/Angular_Tour-of-Heroes_Gulp/blob/master/tutorial/bs-config.dist.json)  <-- used in new package.json script to use 'dist' instead of 'src' folder during prod build
-- gulpfile.js  <-- used to compile and copy files from  (in tutorial directory run `gulp`)
+- [gulpfile.js](https://github.com/BumbleB2na/Angular_Tour-of-Heroes_Gulp/blob/master/tutorial/gulpfile.js)  <-- used to compile and copy files from  (in tutorial directory run `gulp`)

 # To use (Windows):
 1. `cd tutorial`  <-- this project does not sit at the root